top of page

 What is a Biology IA?

 The Biology Internal Assessment (IA) is a take home report on a research question of your choice.
 It is worth 20% of your final grade and thus it is important to perform well in it.
 The Biology IA can be daunting.
-It has a 16-page limit, which might seem like a lot to do, but towards the end of the IA you’ll be wishing you had more pages to work with.
-This guide is aimed to help you ace the IB Biology IA and to answer any questions you may have.
+It has a 3000-word limit, which might seem like a lot to do, but towards the end of the IA you’ll be wishing you had more words to work with.
+This blog is aimed to help you write the IA and to answer any questions you may have.

 Choosing a Research Question